Maven

 Periodic safety update report

-As per EU MDR and IVDR, PMSR shall be prepared for class I medical devices & Class A and B in-vitro diagnostic devices, a post-market surveillance report summarizing the results and conclusions of the analyses of the post-market surveillance data gathered as per the post-market surveillance plan.
+As per EU MDR and IVDR, PMSR (Post-Market Surveillance Report) shall be prepared for Class I medical devices and Class A and B in-vitro diagnostic devices.
+The report summarizes the results and conclusions of the analyses of the post-market surveillance data gathered as per the post-market surveillance plan.
+Additionally, periodic safety update reports (PSURs) are required to be generated, providing a comprehensive review of the safety and performance of the device throughout its lifecycle.

 Manufacturers of class IIa, class IIb and class III medical devices as well as class C and Class D IVD devices shall prepare a Periodic Safety Update Report (PSUR) by summarizing the results and conclusions of the analyses of the Post-Market Surveillance (PMS) data gathered as a result of the Post-Market Surveillance plan together with a rationale and description of any preventive and corrective actions taken.
 Periodic Safety Update Report (PSUR) shall be a part of technical documentation for all the categories mentioned above but not for custom-made devices.